Akryum/vue-supply/README.md

 })
 ```

-And when there are no more consumer for the resource, the `deactivate` method is called:
+And when there are no more consumer for the supply, the `deactivate` method is called:

 ```javascript
 export default new Vue({